Learn the key techniques of stained glass painting:

 If you've been wanting to learn stained glass painting: maybe there's no class near you, or maybe there is one but you just can't get answers to things which go wrong each time you try.

 Or maybe you painted glass a while back and now you want a way to get back into it.

 Then Illuminate could be what you're looking for.

-Illuminate! is an online foundation course in the key techniques of kiln-fired stained glass painting.
+Illuminate is a foundation course where you'll learn the key techniques of traditional stained glass painting.

 - It starts Tuesday 6th June